- Home

 In the colder months of the year, many of us will be craving heartier, comforting dishes – and pies are some of the most popular comfort foods around.

-While many pies are made with pastry – which can be made gluten-free – an option that’s slightly lighter and healthier but no less comforting, is to use mashed potato on the top of the pie instead of pastry.
+While many pies use pastry that can be made gluten-free, an option that’s slightly healthier but no less comforting, is mashed potato on the top of the pie instead of pastry.
 Potatoes are full of fibre and antioxidants and help keep you full for longer.

 This bean, lentil, and chard pie from the Coeliac website makes a deliciously warming dinner – and because it’s packed with beans and lentils, it’s also a great source of iron and fibre.
 Carrots, onions, courgettes, tomatoes, and chard ensure you’re getting plenty of veggies – and if you’re pushed for time and want to make a quicker version, you can simply use a jar of passata instead of making the tomato sauce from scratch.